Waxing Gibbous on

 Lunation 96 / 1049

-The Moon is 10 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 10 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 96 of Meeus index or 1049 from Brown series.

 Synodic month length 29.75 days